CumulusNetworks/docs/content/cumulus-linux-50/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice tip%}}
 Be sure to read the knowledge base article
-{{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Installing-and-Upgrading/Upgrading/Network-Device-and-Linux-Host-Worldview-Comparison/" text="Upgrades: Network Device and Linux Host Worldview Comparison" >}}, which provides a detailed comparison between the network device and Linux host worldview of upgrade and installation.
+{{<kb_link url="knowledge-base/Installing-and-Upgrading/Upgrading/Network-Device-and-Linux-Host-Worldview-Comparison/" text="Upgrades: Network Device and Linux Host Worldview Comparison" >}}, which provides a detailed comparison between the network device and Linux host worldview of upgrade and installation.
 {{%/notice%}}

 Understanding the location of configuration data is required for successful upgrades, migrations, and backup.
 As with other Linux distributions, the `/etc` directory is the primary location for all configuration data in Cumulus Linux.
 The following list is a likely set of files that you need to back up and migrate to a new release.
 Make sure you examine any file that has been changed.
 Make the following files and directories part of a backup strategy.